beyarkay/masters-thesis/src/05_results.md

 The 5-class SVM was easily able to classify the five different classes: the median $F_1$-score was 1, as was the maximum, and the worst $F_1$-score was 0.909.
-Due to their near-perfect performance, no detailed analysis will be performed on the 5-class SVMs; there is very little variance in the performance of the 5-class SVMs which is explained by the hyperparameters.
+Due to their near-perfect performance, no detailed analysis will be performed on the 5-class SVMs; the majority of the variance present in the performance of the 5-class SVMs comes from the variance in the data, and little is explained by changes in the hyperparameters.

 The 50-class SVMs performed very well, with a minimum $F_1$-score of 0.955, a median of 0.974, and a maximum of 0.989.
 The weighted confusion matrices for